 If you are being stalked yourself or know someone who is, read all you can about the physical effects of living in a pervasive state of having your adrenal glands engaged.
 Adrenal fatigue is common in domestic abuse or stalking victims — as well as for soldiers or people who work in hostile workplace environments.
 Learn how to spot the warning signs of C-PTSD — a conditioned form of PTSD that affects soldiers, people who have been held hostage, those subjected to torture, and individuals who have been repeatedly traumatized or victimized by narcissistic abusers.

 No human being should be forced to live in fight or flight mode on a daily basis.
-Stalking victims live with an ever-present danger.
+Stalking victims live with ever-present danger.
 Stalkers are incredibly deviant, dangerous predators.
-Show support for stalking victims by clicking LIKE on this page or post and sharing helpful information about stalking with family members, co-workers, medical providers, legal workers, your local and state level politicians, and vote accordingly.
+Show support for stalking victims by clicking LIKE on this page or post and sharing helpful information about stalking among family members, co-workers, medical providers, legal workers, your local and state-level politicians, and vote accordingly.

 Bullies in power have ensured victim silence.
 Refuse to elect any public official or to appoint a person or a position of power who displays a tendency to act with entitlement values or who overlooks the narcissistic abuse of others.
 Having empathic people in office and leading the world in positions of power is the best chance victims and survivors have of getting legislation changed that protects abusive people while rendering law-abiding citizens who are being stalked powerless.